boraswim/PDF-Merger/README.md

 # PDF Merger

-## Project Description
+## App Description

-This project's main goal is to merge different PDFs into a one single PDF file **using Python**.
+This app's main goal is to merge different PDFs into a one single PDF file **using Python**.
 This app will gather all PDFs the user has given in the directory and merge them alphabetically into one single PDF file.
 This app is mainly focused on **educational purposes.**

 ## Used Libraries